-No, They don’t have customary batteries.
-Rolex watches are fueled by a Perpetual rotor inside the watch that tenderly swings as you move your wrist, moving energy to the fountainhead of the watch.
+No, Most Rolex watches don’t have customary batteries.
+Rolex watches are usually fueled by a Perpetual mrotor inside the watch that tenderly swings as you move your wrist, moving energy to the fountainhead of the watch.
 In the event that you take your watch off and put it aside, it will hold its charge for around two days, contingent upon the model.

 How Do They Work Without Batteries?